If the title sounds confusing bear with me here, it will get clearer…

 In this final step, consider the results of your decision and evaluate whether it has resolved the need you identified in Step 1.
 If the decision has not met the identified need, you may want to repeat certain steps of the process to make a new decision.
 For example, you might want to gather more detailed or somewhat different information or explore additional alternatives.

-Decision making is a challenging task for everyone!
+Decision-making is a challenging task for everyone!
 As leaders, we must be diligent in the way we go about the task and help those on our respective teams to develop the skills and experience the process.
-To get as many people as possible into effective decision-making habits is especially important in a distributed or partly remote work environment.
+Getting as many people as possible into effective decision-making habits is especially important in a distributed or partly remote work environment.
 Doing so in an effective and efficient manner has become a key element of sustained organizational success.

 Lead well, stay safe, and help your team to succeed!
 If you would like to explore additional ideas about effective leadership or business strategy let’s talk!